Riobel Faucets Review & Rating

 Some Riobel faucets are given a final assembly in Canada, but this is fairly minor, consisting mostly of attaching handles and aerators.
 It does not rise to the level of transformation required to support a claim of "Made in Canada" as the term is defined by the Canadian Competition Bureau, and Riobel does not, in fact, make such a claim.

 In-house design combined with external manufacturing is a model adopted by a number of excellent faucet companies, and one that produces some very high-quality faucets.
 Design companies like Riobel make no excuses for the fact they consider themselves the creative end of the industry, leaving the nitty-gritty business of actually producing their creations to the less imaginative.
-Companies known to use this approach include: So, obviously Riobel is in some very good company.
+Companies known to use this approach include: So, Riobel is in some very good company with this strategy.

 Riobel gathers its faucets into four broad categories: Antique, Classic, Modern and Prestige.